-Pros: What people love most about this bed is its ability to keep less mobile and older dogs a lot more comfortable, including dogs that have ailments such as arthritis.
-In addition to the luxurious microfiber cover, they also love the headrest because it adds a little more ambiance and effectiveness to the entire bed.
+- What people loved most about this was its ability to keep less mobile and older dogs a lot more comfortable, including dogs that have ailments such as arthritis.
+In addition to the luxurious microfiber cover, they also loved the headrest because it adds a little more ambiance and effectiveness to the entire bed.

-Cons: Some customers have claimed that their dogs love to dig and, therefore, they end up digging until the fabric rips open, meaning they have to clean up the loose foam that falls out of the bed.
+- Some customers claimed that their dogs love to dig and thus, end up digging until the fabric rips open, meaning they had to clean up the loose foam that falls out of the bed.

 The bed has a sleek design that will match anyone’s decor, and it even comes with a non-slip rubber coating on the bottom to prevent it from slipping should you have floors made out of tile or wood.
 In fact, its unique design is why it is always considered one of the best dog beds for German shepherds year after year.

-Pros: Customers claim that they can’t get their canines out of this bed because it is so comfortable, and they also love that it is high quality, yet very reasonably priced.
+- Customers claimed that they couldn’t get their canines out of this bed because it was so comfortable, and they also loved that it was high quality, yet very reasonably priced.

-Cons: Some users have complained that the bed gets flat fairly quickly and that the padding tears easily if your dog is unusually active.
+- Some users complained that the bed got flat fairly quickly and that the padding tore easily if your dog is unusually active.

 You can also assemble and disassemble this bed without the use of tools, making it both quick and easy to get it set upright.
 It is easy to clean, you just need to hose it down or wipe it with a clean cloth, and there is even a bed cover that you can remove and place in the washing machine when it gets dirty.

-Pros: One of the most common compliments by dog owners is this bed’s longevity because owners are keeping it for long periods of time to keep their dogs comfortable.
-They also love that the bed provides a lot of support and comfort, even when in the great outdoors.
+- One of the most common compliments by dog owners is the bed’s longevity because owners are keeping it for long periods of time to keep their dogs comfortable.
+They also loved that the bed provided a lot of support and comfort, even when in the great outdoors.

-Cons: One owner has complained about the legs on the bed, scratching up their floors, while a few others claim that the mesh center came apart from the rest of the bed.
+- One owner complained about the legs on the bed, scratching up their floors, while a few others said that the mesh center came apart from the rest of the bed.

 4. Furhaven Super-Soft Dog Bed

-Pros: Owners of this bed love the contoured edges, which they say is suitable for dogs with hip problems, as well as the many colors it comes in and the pillow design that keeps dogs extra-pampered.
+- Owners of this bed loved the contoured edges, which they said was suitable for dogs with hip problems, as well as the many colors it came in and the pillow design that kept their dogs extra-pampered.

-Cons: One buyer has complained that the bed is not nearly thick enough and that it is not a true orthopedic foam bed.
-A few others have also claimed that the zipper broke the first time the bed was washed.
+- One buyer complained that the bed was not nearly thick enough and that it was not a true orthopedic foam bed.
+A few others also said that the zipper broke the first time the bed was washed.

 5. KOPEKS 7-Inch-Thick Dog Bed